 Fellowships in Vienna, Austria

-Fellowships with the Vienna Philharmonic Orchestra will be established for Graduate Level students.
-Beginning in 2018, a small number of students will be selected to spend 3-6 weeks in Vienna under the mentorship of both a VPO principal musician and the Orchestra itself.
+Fellowships with the Vienna Philharmonic Orchestra will be established for Graduate Level students in Vienna under the mentorship of both a VPO principal musician and the Orchestra itself.
 They will receive instruction through Master Classes, attend Vienna Philharmonic Orchestra rehearsals, participate in chamber music groups with musicians from the Orchestra and immerse themselves in the culture of Viennese music and the Vienna sound.